 Harvest leaves as you need them, including through the winter in places where it is evergreen.
-Although the flavor is most concentrated just before plants bloom, thyme is so aromatic that the leaves have good flavor all the time.
+Although the flavour is most concentrated just before plants bloom, thyme is so aromatic that the leaves have good flavour all the time.
 Strip the tiny leaves from woody stems before using.

 My thyme was beautiful a few months ago.
 Now it has a lot of bare stems with a few leaves.
 What happened?

 Thymes tend to get this dead look from time to time, and they need a trim to get them looking good again.
 Sometimes this happens due to winter damage, or it may be like this in late summer after steamy, wet weather.
 Cut plants back lightly, and then water with a solution of soluble fertilizer to help push them back into growth.
 Then prune lightly throughout the growing season to prevent this from happening again.
 Also, gravel mulch will help lower humidity around the stems and leaves, reducing the likelihood of rot and foliage diseases.